onfido/onfido-android-sdk/README.md

 In this step the user can capture either a photo of his/her face, or a live video by using the front camera.
 In case of choosing the second option, the user will be prompted to perform some simple challenges.
 The photo option can be instantiated with `FlowStep.CAPTURE_FACE` or
 `new FaceCaptureStep(FaceCaptureVariant.PHOTO)` and the video option with `new FaceCaptureStep(FaceCaptureVariant.VIDEO)`.

+By default both face and video variants show an introduction screen.
+You can disable the intro for the photo variant using `new FaceCaptureStep(new PhotoCaptureVariant(false))`.

 In case both types of `FaceCaptureStep` are added to the same custom flow, a custom `IllegalArgumentException` will be thrown at the beginning of the flow, with the message `"Custom flow cannot contain both video and photo variants of face capture"`.